Pythack/permscan/README.md

     permscan [FLAGS] [OPTIONS] [path]

 FLAGS:
+    -a                 Parse hidden files as well
+    -b, --build        If the update flag is also present and the user decide to update, the update will be built from source
-    -a                 If present, permscan will parse hidden files as well -u, --update       Check for a newer version of permscan -e, --exit-info    If present, print exit code
+    -u, --update       Check for a newer version of permscan -e, --exit-info    Show exit code
     -h, --help         Prints help information
-    -i                 If present, will return the list of files that don't match with the criteria -m                 If present, will return the list of files that match at least one criteria, else return the list of files that match all criteria
-    -r                 If present, will recursively traverse the folder -V, --version      Prints version information
+    -i                 Return the list of files that don't match with the criteria -m                 Return files that match at least one criteria, instead of those that match all criteria -r                 If present, permscan will recursively traverse the folder -V, --version      Prints version information

 OPTIONS: